MojosBeans100/DunkeldFitnessCentre/README.md

 The website is designed to be responsive on all devices; viewing the website on different screen sizes should not affect the user experience.
 There is some animation on the front page and hover effects on some links to increase user interaction.

 ## Wireframes

+[Wireframes](https://wireframe.cc/) was used to visualise website ideas and maintain an idea of layout and styling.
+See all pages concepts below.

 ### Homepage Design
 ![Homepage Design](assets/images/WireframesHomepage.JPG)